 Galleries should have a price list out that is available to everyone.
 It always helps to review the price list whether you're interested in buying or not.
 As you gain experience and develop an eye for art, you'll be able to make judgment calls on whether a work is priced fairly.
 It’s also interesting to see what work has sold and what hasn't.

-*Some information taken from The Art of Buying Art by Paige West.
+*Source: The Art of Buying Art by Paige West.